Harry-Kwon/TLDR-SEPIA-javac-guide/javash.md

 I could set `<Classname>AstarAgent</Classname>` in my config file and add `P2` to my classpath and run with:
 `java -cp lib/Sepia.jar:src:P2 edu.cwru.sepia.Main2 data/maze_8x8_config.xml`

-# One more tip for bash newbs
+# One more tip for about bash
 [Makefiles](https://www.gnu.org/software/make/manual/make.html#Introduction) and [build](https://gradle.org/) [tools](https://maven.apache.org/) can be great, but if you just want a simple way to avoid typing a long command every time, make a script `compile.sh` with
 ```
 #!bin/bash